frapa/gala/README.md

-# An Open Souce Programming language
+# An Open Souce Programming Language

 Gala is a typed multi-paradigm scripting and programming language, designed to be as simple as possible, while also offering familiar features such as function, classes.